NataEn/Chat-app/README.md

 2. Clone this repository
 3. cd into client and run `npm install`
 4. cd into server and run `npm install`
+5. in the server main file create a .env file and declare the corresponding environment variables:
+   SERVER_PORT, MONGODB_URL,
-5. start the client and server with `npm start`
+6. start the client and server with `npm start`

 ## :fire: Technologies: